 It might feel infuriating when a lender comes back for more documentation especially after you’ve done everything already.
 Remember, a follow-up request from the lender isn’t unusual, and doesn’t mean that you’re getting denied on the loan!
 Be confident and attentive whenever a follow-up request is made.

 Step 5: Obtain Final Loan Offers

 Again, based on your lender and the loan product, you might get funding in days or could be hanging in for a few weeks or even months.
 After you’ve quickly done with the application process and have the essential documents ready, you’ll know the financing options available and choose from them.
 Its time to decide which loan option works best for you, and that initiates the small business loan underwriting process.

 How Traditional Loan Underwriting Process Works

-Traditionally, lenders used different approaches and pieces of information to estimate the risk of making loan decision.
+Traditionally, lenders used different approaches and pieces of information to estimate the risk of making a loan decision.
 They usually request a lot of paperwork to approve or deny a loan application.
-The only downside of traditional approach of underwriting process is that approval was based on lenders decision and not technology.
-And, a lender decision to approve or deny could make it lengthy and subjective for both the borrower and lender itself.
+The only downside of the traditional approach of the underwriting process is that approval was based on the lender’s decision and not technology.
+And, a lender decides to approve or deny could make it lengthy and subjective for both the borrower and the lender itself.

 How Latest Loan Underwriting Process Works